A categorical formulation of Kraus' paradox: Univalence in path categories

 Since the definition of univalence is independent of the choice of path object, we can make an explicit choice of path objects that is most convenient for the proof.
 We define both path objects using type theoretic notation, which can then be interpreted into the type theoretic fibration category, following Shulman.
 We take \(P \U := \sum_{A, B : \U} A = B\) and we define \(P\Udot\) as below.

 We can now see that the homotopies precisely give us a term giving for all \(A, B : \U\) and all \(e : A \simeq B\) a choice of equality \(p : A = B\) together with an equality \(q(a) : p^{\ast}(a) = e(a)\) for each \(a : A\).
-Note that this precisely says that for every such \(e\), we have a path \(p : A \simeq B\) such that \(e\) is homotopic to transport along \(p\).
-Assuming function extensionality this says that we can find \(p\) such that \(e\) is equal to transport along \(p\), i.e. that \(\mathsf{idtoiso}\) has a section.
-It is clear that this follows from type theoretic univalence, which states that \(\mathsf{idtoiso}\) is an equivalence.
+Note that this precisely says that for every such \(e\), we have a path \(p : A = B\) such that \(e\) is homotopic to transport along \(p\).
+Assuming function extensionality this says that we can find \(p\) such that \(e\) is equal to transport along \(p\), i.e. that \(\mathsf{idtoeqv}\) has a section.
+It is clear that this follows from type theoretic univalence, which states that \(\mathsf{idtoeqv}\) is an equivalence.
 However, the converse can also be proved in type theory, as shown by Orton and Pitts \cite[Theorem 3.5]{ortonpittsdecompose},\footnote{This can be seen as an instance of very general constructions in type theory.
 See e.g. \cite[Exercise 11.8(d)]{rijkebook} and \cite[Section 3.27]{escardoufnotes}.} which can then be interpreted into the model. \end{proof}

-\begin{rmk} It as an open problem to determine whether or not this formulation of univalence implies function extensionality.
+\begin{rmk} It is an open problem to determine whether or not this formulation of univalence implies function extensionality.
 If it does, then the assumption of function extensionality can be dropped from Theorem~\ref{thm:univalencetounivalence}. \end{rmk}

 \begin{defn} We say a path category is \emph{univalent} if for every fibration \(f : A \to B\) there is a univalent fibration \(\Udot \to \U\) for which \(f\) is \(\U\)-small:

 \end{defn}

 We will make heavy use of the following basic fact. \begin{prop} Let \(\Udot \to \U\) be any fibration.
 Every \(\U\)-small object \(A\) is a subobject of \(\Udot\), witnessed by a monomorphism \(\iota_{A} : A \to \Udot\). \end{prop}